-One consideration is to use a range proof as above.
-The full proof would then be the combination of a proof that the sum of all ciphertexts is 1, and the range of each ciphertext is as tight as possible, which is within the range [0,3].
-This is acceptable in the specific application, however we can achieve a better proof that is similar in operation to [3].
+One consideration is to use a range proof.
+The full proof would then be the combination of a proof that the sum of all ciphertexts is 1, and the range of each ciphertext is as tight as possible.
+This requires a large amount of rounds though, and still has the issue of soundness/completeness.

-Instead of proving a value is within a range, the prover will demonstrate that a bijection exists between the elements in the reinforcement set and a challenge set.
+Instead of proving a value is within a range, the prover will demonstrate that a bijection exists between the elements in the reinforcement set and a known "good" set.

-Protocol 2.3.1.
+Protocol 2.4.1.
 The prover transmits the set

-$$S = \{(R_1, E(n_1, r_1)), \dots, (R_N, E(n_N, r_N))\}\$$
+$$S = \{ (R_1, E(n_1, r_1)), \dots, (R_N, E(n_N, r_N)) \}$$